Introduction

 Cards UI

 This User Interface focused demo lets you play with a stack of cards, lets you deal them, reveal them one by one, flip them again if you’d like, and stack them again.
-All of that is done using only 2 MMFeedbacks, one to deal / stack the cards, and one on each card to reveal it / hide it again.
-Both MMFeedbacks are setup to play forwards and then backwards, with conditions on some of their individual feedbacks so that they only play when the whole sequence is playing forwards or backwards.
+All of that is done using only 2 MMF_Players, one to deal / stack the cards, and one on each card to reveal it / hide it again.
+Both MMF_Players are setup to play forwards and then backwards, with conditions on some of their individual feedbacks so that they only play when the whole sequence is playing forwards or backwards.
 Direction related settings can be defined in the Timing settings on each feedback.
-This is done mostly to demonstrate the feature, it probably would have been easier (and smarter) to just split the dealing / stacking into two dedicated MMFeedbacks, but hopefully this setup will give you ideas!
+This is done mostly to demonstrate the feature, it probably would have been easier (and smarter) to just split the dealing / stacking into two dedicated MMF_Players, but hopefully this setup will give you ideas!

 Duck